Page Contents

 - Tone and wording are interpreted against you

-Many strong defenses collapse because of post-arrest statements, not physical evidence.
+Many defensible cases collapse because of post-arrest statements, not physical evidence.
+Invoking the right to remain silent and requesting an attorney prevents unnecessary damage.

 During booking: